Tiffany Million

-Tiffany Million (born Sandra Lee Schwab on April 6, 1966), also known as Tyffany Million, is a former professional wrestler and American pornographic performer who appeared in both heterosexual and lesbian videos.
-She retired from the adult industry in 1994.
+Tyffany Million (born Sandra Lee Schwab on April 6, 1966), also known as Tiffany Million, is a former professional wrestler and American pornographic performer who appeared in both heterosexual and lesbian videos.
+She retired from the adult industry in 1995.

 As Sandra Scott, she was the subject of the 2007 reality show Wife, Mom, Bounty Hunter, which aired on WE: Women's Entertainment for one season.
 She also appeared as herself in the 2012 documentary film After Porn Ends.

 Career

 Professional wrestling

 In the late 1980s she became a member of the Gorgeous Ladies of Wrestling (G.L.O.W.) organization and adopted the wrestling name of "Tiffany Mellon".
 She and Roxy Astor were a tag team known as the "Park Avenue Knockouts".
 She left G.L.O.W. in 1989, claiming that G.L.O.W.'s management harassed her and a fellow wrestler because they were suspected of being lesbians.